setsZI/mobox-sz/README.md

-The original archive that used in autobuild process is here ( goo.gl/GIOEDd )
+The original archive with config files, that used in autobuild process is here ( goo.gl/GIOEDd )